 Rehabilitation and Treatment

 An individualized treatment plan is developed based on the physical, social, and emotional findings of the evaluation and the patient’s personal goals.
 Treatment may focus on ambulation, muscle strengthening, and coordination, use of adaptive equipment, independent living skills, cognitive and communication skills, and bowel/bladder management.
+Compassionate care provided to assist patient and family in discharge planning to the most optimal environment.

 Because of our belief in the dignity and value of each person, Regional Health Services of Howard County affirms that each patient will receive accessible, respectful, skillful, and compassionate care without discrimination as to race, color, creed, sex, beliefs, national origin, age, disability, diagnosis, or ability to pay.